Baggins5066/Botlivia-Blevitron/replit.md

 !help
 ```

-Notes are used to personalize responses - the bot will consider this information when interacting with each user.
+The description defines how the bot should interact with that specific user.
+You can define personalities, conversation styles, or any behavioral instructions.

 ### Deployment
 The bot is configured for **Reserved VM (Background Worker)** deployment: